EALAC Japanese Literature and Cultural Studies Job Placement

 Charles Woolley (2016), “Adjusting to the Times: Kanagaki Robun, Gesaku Rhetoric, and the Production of Early Meiji Literature,” Heyman Center Postdoctoral Fellow at Columbia University, Fall 2016-

-Pau Pitarch Fernandez (2015), “Cultivated Madness: Aesthetics, Psychology and the Literary Market in Modern Japan,” Assistant Professor at Queens College of the City University of New York
+Pau Pitarch Fernandez (2015), “Cultivated Madness: Aesthetics, Psychology and the Literary Market in Modern Japan,” Associate Professor, Waseda University.

-Ariel Stilerman (2015), “Learning with Waka Poetry: Transmission and Production of Social Knowledge and Cultural Memory in Premodern Japan,” Assistant Professor at Florida State University.
+Ariel Stilerman (2015), “Learning with Waka Poetry: Transmission and Production of Social Knowledge and Cultural Memory in Premodern Japan,” Assistant Professor, Stanford University, Assistant Professor at Florida State for AY18-19.

 Shiho Takai (2014), “Women and Crime: Drama and Fiction in Early Modern Japan,” Assistant Professor at University of Florida.